Minecraftian14/SimpleAppInLibGDX/README.md

 To run this project on android:
 - `android:run`: starts the application.
-- `android:dist`: creates a distributable.
+- `android:assembleRelease`: creates a distributable.